AIG names Aidan Connaughton as new Irish head

 Incoming general manger with insurer for over 30 years

-Mr Connaughton has been with AIG for over 30 years and served most recently as head of personal insurance for AIG Ireland.
+Mr Connaughton has been with AIG for more than 30 years and served most recently as head of personal insurance for AIG Ireland.

 Thomas Lillelund, chief executive officer for AIG’s business across Europe, the Middle East and Africa (Emea), said in a note sent to Irish insurance brokers on Friday that the group had carried out an “extensive search to find the right leader to carry on the positive momentum built into our business” in Ireland, before picking Mr Connaughton.